-In the last years, we have been using in vivo imaging to better understand the initial steps of malaria parasite infection in the tissues of the mammalian host.
+We have been using in vivo imaging and rodent malaria models to better understand the initial steps of malaria parasite infection in the tissues of the mammalian host.
 Imaging revealed novel steps in the parasite lifecycle in the skin and liver, the role of cell traversal activity in the progression of sporozoites through these tissues and how the parasite crosses the liver sinusoids avoiding the clearance by hepatic macrophages.

 Skin phase of malaria infection